 The grey wall with the sofa and mirror make a great accent wall.
 The sconces are giving the balance.

-Canada’s single wides are wide!
-The extra space gives owners more space to work with.
+Canada’s single wides are wider than American single wides.
+The extra space really helps.
 The focal point here is the TV with the large prints above it.
 We featured a couple of Canadian manufactured homes here.

 This single wide was for sale in Oregon a few years ago.
 It’s on a gorgeous property.
-It’s simple but still has a focal point.
+It’s simple but eclectic.
+I bet there’s a story for every piece in the room.

 I love everything about this home!
 The two sofas on each wall balance the space perfectly.
 And there’s no need for a coffee table when you have plenty of end tables.

-The new single wide mobile homes in this park are so cool.
+The new single wide mobile homes in California are so cool.
 The accent wall is simple but it works.
 The accessories really pull this room together.

 This is a new manufactured home but I’m including for one reason – the wood beams.
-It can be difficult to give separate space with open-space floor plans.
+It can be difficult to give separate space with open-space floor plans but beams can do it.

 This mid-century modern style vintage mobile home is so cool!
 It has an accent wall, clean lines, balance and simple furniture placement.